ODONATA OF WASHINGTON

 - Amphiagrion abbreviatum (Western Red Damsel).
 Locally common, usually in small numbers throughout lowlands and to 4400' in mountains.
 Marshy ponds, sloughs and edge of slow streams, typically in dense sedges.
 27 Apr-22 Sep.

 - Argia emma (Emma's Dancer).
-Common in E lowlands to 2200', also in tributaries of Columbia River in Clark County.
+Common in E lowlands to 2200', also in tributaries of Columbia River in Clark County, and local on a few additional westside rivers.
 Rivers and streams, with or without rocks.
-8 Jun-21 Sep.
+14 May-22 Sep.

 - Argia vivida (Vivid Dancer).
 Common throughout E lowlands (700-2100'; once at 4400'); also few localities on W slope of Cascades (2700-4600').
 Springs, seeps, and streams, typically smaller and with more vegetation than those preferred by A. emma.
 17 Mar-22 Oct.